Beyond Shannon Limits: Quantum Communications through Quantum Paths: Conclusions

 \section{Conclusions}

-In this work, we investigated the ultimate rates achievable with quantum trajectories implemented via quantum switch.
-Specifically, we derived closed-form expressions for both the upper- and the lower-bound on the quantum capacity.
-The derived expressions depend, remarkably, on computable single-letter quantities.
-Our findings reveal the substantial advantage achievable with a quantum trajectory over any classical combination of the communications channels in terms of ultimate achievable communication rates.
-Furthermore, we identified the region where a quantum trajectory incontrovertibly outperforms the amount of transmissible information beyond the limits of conventional quantum Shannon theory, and we quantified this advantage over classical trajectories through a conservative estimate.
+In this work, we investigated the ultimate rates achievable with quantum paths implemented via the quantum SWITCH.
+Specifically, we derived expressions for both the upper- and the lower bound on the quantum capacity for different popular quantum channels.
+Some of the derived expressions depend, remarkably, on computable single-letter quantities, whereas for same particular cases the upper and the lower bounds coincide.
+Our findings reveal the substantial advantage achievable with a quantum path over any classical combination of the communications channels in terms of ultimate achievable communication rates.
+Furthermore, we identified the region where a quantum path incontrovertibly outperforms the amount of transmissible information beyond the limits of conventional quantum Shannon's theory, and we quantified this advantage over classical paths through a conservative estimate.

 \appendices